 Traci is Clinically California Board Certified.
 In addition to her attributes to the Cancer Survivorship Program at St. Joseph Regional Cancer Care Center, she also enjoys teaching first aid, CPR and participating in disaster preparedness.
 Traci thrives in a learning and supportive environment and says it is easy to find that here.

 Sharon works as the care management coordinator and certified patient navigator at St. Joseph Health Regional Cancer care for the Breast Center and Survivorship Care.
 She works alongside the Breast Surgeons, Medical Oncologists, Radiation Oncologists, Radiologists, certified Genetic Counselor, Breast surgery and Survivorship Nurse Practitioner, and Medical Assistants.
 Sharon works directly with the Nurse Practitioner and Nurse Navigator as they see new patients.
 Additionally, Sharon provides non-clinical support as she helps coordinate each person’s care by reviewing with each patient their personal St. Joseph Cancer Care Breast Binder and the support resources available to the community.
 She strives to be a bridge between the team and the patients, providing support and resources to ease the patient’s very personal walk down this new, often overwhelming and frightening path.

-In addition to her work as a patient navigator and care coordinator, she has facilitated the establishment of new, integrative, health support programs at St. Joseph Health that are open to the whole community.
+In addition to her work as a patient navigator and care coordinator, she has facilitated the establishment of new, integrative, health support programs at Providence that are open to the whole community.
 These programs complement our mission to treat the whole person; mind, body and spirit.

 - Art From the Heart is an art therapy program that was modeled after UCSF’s Art For Recovery program that Sharon attended as a patient.